 Pradyumna Reddy

-I am also a PhD student working with Smart geometry Group, at University College London.
+Before that I was a PhD student working with Smart geometry Group, at University College London.
 My PhD advisor is Prof. Niloy J. Mitra.
-During my PhD I have had the opportunity to intern at Google Brain Amsterdam and 2 x Adobe Research Creative Intelligence Lab.
+During my PhD I have had the opportunity to intern at Google Brain Amsterdam(Now Deepmind) and 2 x Adobe Research Creative Intelligence Lab.

 I completed my B.E Hons Computer Science and Engineering from BITS Pilani Goa, and did my undergrad-thesis at Harvard Medical School(Laboratory of Mathematics of Imaging, Psychiatry NeuroImaging Laboratory), where I worked with Prof. Yogesh Rathi.
 After that, I worked as a Statistical Analyst with the Data and Analytics group at Walmart Labs for a couple of years.
 Following which I joined UCL.